getporter/porter/docs/content/distribute-bundles.md

 tag: getporter/kubernetes:v0.1.0
 ```

 This YAML snippet indicates that the bundle will be built and tagged as `getporter/kubernetes:v0.1.0`.
 The first part of this reference, `getporter` indicates the registry that the bundle should eventually be published to.
 The `kubernetes` segment identifies the image, while the `:v0.1.0` portion denotes a specific version.
-We recommend using [semantic versioning](https://semver.org/) for both the bundle.
+We recommend using [semantic versioning](https://semver.org/) for the bundle version.

 The generated invocation image name will be auto-derived from a combination of `tag` and `version`.
 Using the example above, an invocation image with the name of `getporter/kubernetes-installer:0.1.0` will be built.